 That individualized care begins with your first visit to Advanced Cosmetic Surgery.
 Dr. Young spends at least 20-30 minutes with you during your initial consultation discussing how you’d like your breasts to look and feel and your various options.

 If you’re interested in breast augmentation, please contact our office in Leawood, Kansas, today at 913-341-2188 to schedule your consultation with Dr. Young.
-Advanced Cosmetic Surgery serves clients throughout the Kansas City area including Leawood and Leawood.
+Advanced Cosmetic Surgery serves clients throughout the Kansas City area including Leawood.

 Back to the Top